narenb7/ML-inference-monitoring/README.md

 - [ ] Deploy Grafana and Prometheus
 - [ ] Create a Grafana dashboard to monitor Nvidia Triton Server

-## Tasks
-There's only one tasks for this session.
-1. Complete the directions in this README

-## How to Submit GitHub Exercise

-- Screenshot of Docker running using `docker ps`
-- Screenshot of S3 Model Repository
-- Screenshot of Prometheus & Grafana Dashboard with Metrics

 # Nvidia Triton Server